 Anger can take a lot of different forms, but it is a common emotion that most people have.

 Irritability is similar but different to anger.
 It's also a common emotion.
-The very term ‘irritability’, implies that there is no justification for the reaction.
-It suggests that a person is being snappy and bad-tempered when there is no call to be so.
+The very term 'irritability' implies that there is no justification for the reaction.
+It suggests that a person is snappy and bad-tempered when there is no call to be so.

 People are almost always criticised for being irritable and angry.
 You may be your harshest critic in this respect.

-It is important to know the sorts of things, which make you angry.
+It is essential to know the sorts of things that make you angry.

-There are three categories of event that make people angry:
+There are three categories of events that make people angry:

 There are plenty of irritants: